murtv/chess/README.md

 ## Getting Started

-Serve the root folder and go to /html/index.php to go the login page.
+Serve the root folder and go to /html/index.php.